This blog may contain affiliate links. Read our disclosure policy for more info.

 Which is why I’m writing this blog.

-I’m one of the lucky few who has had the time to join a huge range of tours in Oaxaca.
+I’m one of the lucky few who have had the time to join a huge range of tours in Oaxaca.
 And because of that, I’ve narrowed it down to the top ten, including important info to know before you go, as well as who I think each tour is best suited for.

 Note: While this blog does contain affiliate links, none of my suggestions are sponsored.
 I paid for all of the tours I did in Oaxaca on my own and did NOT partner with any companies.
 All of my suggestions are 100% my own opinion meant to help you choose the best tours in Oaxaca for you!

-10 BEST Tours (and Day Trips) in Oaxaca
+The BEST Tours in Oaxaca

 1. Food Tour in Oaxaca City

-Oaxaca is known all around the world for food, which is why a food tour is one of the best tours to do in Oaxaca!
+Oaxaca is known all around the world for food, which is why a food tour is easily one of the best tours to do in Oaxaca!

 I personally love food tours when I travel, especially in countries where I don’t fully speak the language.
 With an English-speaking guide, you’ll be able to understand what everything is made of and fully understand what you’re trying (as opposed to just blindly ordering something random on a menu.)